cryptoshepherd/bitcoin-node/README.md

 # Bitcoin-FullNode
-Run a BTC full node for fun and profit
+Run a BTC full node for fun

 A Huge thanks to Ministry of Nodes and his precious video tutorial.
 What you will find here is nothing but an updated